Skip to main content

 Limited cost trader rule: If your goods purchases are under 2% of turnover (or under £1,000/year), the flat rate becomes 16.5% regardless of your trade sector.
 Most service businesses fall here.

-The £1,000 trading allowance
+The £1,000 trading allowance (and the £3,000 change coming)

 If your total self-employment income is under £1,000 per year, you don't need to register as a sole trader or file a tax return.
 If it's over £1,000, you can choose to either: